 To remove NetGuideSearch manually from your computer, follow the step-by-step removal instructions provided below.
 In case the manual removal does not get rid of the hijacker redirect and its files completely, you should search for and remove any leftovers with an advanced anti-malware tool.
 Such a program can keep your computer safe in the future.

 - Guide 1: How to Remove NetGuideSearch Redirect from Windows.

-- Guide 2: Get rid of NetGuideSearch Redirect from Mac OS X.
+- Guide 2: Get rid of NetGuideSearch Redirect on Mac OS X.

-- Guide 3: Remove NetGuideSearch Redirect from Google Chrome.
+- Guide 3: Remove NetGuideSearch Redirect in Google Chrome.

 - Guide 4: Erase NetGuideSearch Redirect from Mozilla Firefox.

 - Guide 5: Uninstall NetGuideSearch Redirect from Microsoft Edge.

 - Guide 6: Remove NetGuideSearch Redirect from Safari.

 - Guide 7: Eliminate NetGuideSearch Redirect from Internet Explorer.

 - Guide 8: Disable NetGuideSearch Redirect Push Notifications in Your Browsers.